dorian-grst/aventuriers_du_rail/README.md

 **SAE AVENTURIER DU RAIL** :label:

-Vous trouverez dans ce repository notre travail sur la SAE Aventurier du rail [1ère année].
+In this repository, you will find our work on the SAE Aventurier du rail [1st year].

 # Installation

-Téléchargez ou clonez ce dépôt sur votre ordinateur local.
+Download or clone this repository to your local computer.

-# Lancement
+# Launch

-1. Une fois l'installation des dépendances terminé, exécutez le fichier "RailsIMH" puis "index.html".
+1. Once the installation of the dependencies is complete, run the file `RailsIMH` then `index.html`.
-2. L'application devrait maintenant être accessible.
+2. The application should now be accessible.